collisionattack/pybkt-study/README.md

-The codes here are almost the exact copies from the article "An Introduction to Bayesian Knowledge Tracing with pyBKT" by Okan Bulut, Jinnie Shin, Seyma N. Yildirim-Erbasli, Guher Gorgun and Zachary A. Pardos.
+The codes here are almost the exact replicates from the article "An Introduction to Bayesian Knowledge Tracing with pyBKT" by Okan Bulut, Jinnie Shin, Seyma N. Yildirim-Erbasli, Guher Gorgun and Zachary A. Pardos.

 The codes in the article are replicated here with some changes for personal studies.